 If the overlay is in RGB mode, the most significant bits are duplicated on the least significant to form 8-bit channels before the source key comparison is made.
-The RGB range expansion follows the rules in this table:
+The RGB range expansion follows the rules in the following table.